kubernetes/kops/docs/operations/images.md

 * `<owner>/<name>` specifies an AMI by its owner's account ID  and name properties
 * `<alias>/<name>` specifies an AMI by its [owner's alias](#owner-aliases) and name properties

 Using the AMI id is precise, but ids vary by region.
-It is often more convenient to use the `<owner/alias>/<name>`, if equivalent images have been copied to various regions with the same name.
+It is often more convenient to use the `<owner/alias>/<name>` if equivalent images with the same name have been copied to other regions.

 ```yaml
 image: ami-00579fbb15b954340